Roasted Vegetables and Black Lentils with Tahini Dressing is a filling, high-fiber meal that is vegan and gluten-free

-Roasted Veggies with Black Lentils and Tahini Dressing Nutrition Notes:
+Roasted Vegetables and Black Lentils with Tahini Dressing Nutrition Notes:

-The nutrition info in the recipe includes one serving (⅙ of the recipe) of the roasted veggies, lentils, and dressing.
+The nutrition information in the recipe below includes one serving (⅙ of the recipe) of the roasted veggies, lentils, and dressing.
 This dish is high in fiber.

-Roasted Vegetables with Black Lentils and Tahini Dressing
+Roasted Vegetables and Black Lentils with Tahini Dressing

 - 1 cup dry black lentils